mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 ### 4.2 TextTemplate {#texttemplate}

-The TextTemplate property allows a user to configure a translatable text template similar to the [Caption](/refguide/common-widget-properties#text-template) of a text widget.
+The TextTemplate property allows a user to configure a translatable text template.
+The [Label Caption](/refguide/common-widget-properties#label) property is an example of a [Text template](/refguide/common-widget-properties#text-template).

 If a `dataSource` attribute is not specified, the interpolated string will be passed to the client component as `DynamicValue<string>`.